sara-gray/gcn-sara-gray/README.md

 - The design reduces the top navigation to make it simpler and easy to interact with.
 - Social links are now tucked away at the bottom of the screen.

-### Please note - I have only implemented this for an iPhone6, dimensions 375 x 667
+### Please note - I have only implemented this for an iPhone6, dimensions 375 x 667.
+Use the chrome-devtools to set the viewport size accordingly

 ---